OPT Communications Jobs

 Target employers with a sponsorship track record

 Large media companies, agencies, and corporations with international workforces sponsor communications roles far more consistently than small firms.
-Search Migrate Mate to filter specifically for employers who have sponsored OPT and H-1B workers in communications before.
+Search Migrate Mate to filter specifically for employers who have sponsored OPT and H-1B visa workers in communications before.

 Frame your degree as a specialty occupation qualifier